opentelekomcloud-infra/attention-list/planning/user_stories.md

 A user runs the tool to list all issues where a Pull Request in doc-export repository has been closed but the corresponding Pull Request in the specific service repository remains open.

 al pull request list orphans

+### User Story: Old Pull Requests
+A user runs the tool to list all Pull Requests older then a particular age.

+al pull request list older <days>